The maker of the Assassin's Creed games will donate €500,000 ($565,000; £433,000) to the reconstruction of the fire-damaged Cathedral of Notre-Dame.

 The company - which has its headquarters near Paris - stressed that although the in-game representation of the structure was elaborate, it was not 100% accurate.

 The in-game spire is different to the real one that caught fire, for example.
-This is because the spire has changed throughout the cathedrals's history.
+This is because the spire has changed throughout the cathedral's history.

 "While we wanted to be very precise with details, there are some differences in terms of scale and with some elements, " Ubisoft game developer Caroline Miousse told the BBC.